The Book of Bad Dreams

 page 14

-Fish don’t have bad dreams, I learned at the aquarium.
+Fish don’t have bad dreams, Norton learned at the aquarium.

-The next night, when the awful, frightening, terribly unavoidable, cackling and stubbornly crafty bad dreams came, I went to sleep in the bathtub.
+The next night, when the awful, upsetting, terribly unavoidable, cackling and stubbornly crafty bad dreams came, he went to sleep in the bathtub.

 page 15

-“Obviously,” I deduced, “fish don’t get much sleep either!”
+“Of course, fish don’t get much sleep either!”
+Norton told Sigmund.

 page 16